 Alabama Shakespeare Festival

-For Shakespeare in American Communities, Alabama Shakespeare Festival will present student matinees of Romeo and Juliet (October and November 2014) directed by Greta Lambert, as part of their SchoolFest program.
-The company will provide related educational activities, including workshops, post-performance talkback, and a play-specific study guide.
-They anticipate reaching 10 schools located in Alabama.
+Alabama Shakespeare Festival will present a touring production of The Two Gentleman of Verona directed by Director of Education Greta Lambert, as part of their SchoolFest outreach program.
+The company will provide related educational activities, including talkbacks, workshops, and study guide.
+They anticipate reaching 20 schools from Alabama, Georgia, Mississippi, and Florida.